Chenguku/Speech-to-Text-App/README.md

+Note: WebSpeech API is not supported on Firefox and this application will not load

-Note: retrieving transcripts is currently not functional.
+Retrieving transcripts is currently not functional.